An Egyptian Cigarette: Analysis

 Chopin mainly focused on themes about women's sexual passion and color stories about Rural Louisiana.
 Her greatest work is The Awakening which received a lot of hostile criticism.
 For example, "critics suggest that works as The Awakening were scandalous and therefore not socially embraced".
 A reviewer from Choice Reviews suggested that her novel was ultimately going to struggle because her society that she lived in during the time restricted her rights of freedom to write what she wanted.
 This novel was not well compared to her short stories.
-"An Egyptian Cigarette" was perceived to be more relatable to than her novels that she has written.
-Because how short "An Egyptian Cigarette" is there are not a lot of reviews regarding this story.
+"An Egyptian Cigarette" was perceived to be more relatable to than her novels.
 The themes of women began to change in the 19th century which lead Emily Toth, a professor of English and Women's Studies at Louisiana State University, to say that Kate Chopin's short stories began to see more appreciation.
 Emily Toth also says that women liked her short stories more during a time when American women eagerly wanted to know more about their female ancestors.
-Chopin short stories were not very popular when they first came out, which is why it is hard to find reviews of them back then, but with the reviews today, they are becoming more and more popular.